voicegain/platform/how-to/edge-on-cloud/gcp-storage-bucket.md

 * Select Storage Admin role - even though it says "Full control of GCS resources" because it is assigned to a Bucket and not to a Project it will allow only opertations on the specified Bucket.
 * Click Save

-## <a name="step4"></a>Configure Voicegain Edge to use the bucket

-You will need to share the JSON from [step1](#step1) with Voicegain and we will incorporate it into the Edge Deployment configuration.
+## <a name="step4"></a>Get request endpoint and create HMAC key

+This is done from the Settings page of the **Google Storage**.

+Under Setting you can see the Request Endpoint URL that you will need to provide to Voicegain.

+Creating HMAC key
+* under *Service account HMAC* you will need to click (+) Create a Key for Another Service Account.
+* then select the Service Account created in [step1](#step1)
+* click Create Key
+* from the next page you will need to copy Access key and the Secret - you will share those with Voicegain.

+Voicegain will incorporate the url and the key in your custom Edge Configuration, which you will be able to deploy from the Voicegain Web Console.

 ## <a name="step5"></a>VPC Service Controls